Greek Islands Beyond Santorini: Naxos, Paros, and Crete with Kids

 • Water shoes for kids - Crete and parts of Paros have pebble or rocky entries

-• Compression packing cubes for ferry days when you are repacking quickly
+• Compression packing cubes for ferry days when you're repacking quickly

-• Quick-dry beach towels - hotel pool towels do not travel
+• Quick-dry beach towels - hotel pool towels don't travel

 • A small kids backpack per child for snacks, toys, and beach finds